 National Youth Day 2021: All about the history, significance and National Youth Parliament Festival

-Since 1984, January 12 is celebrated as National Youth Day to honour India’s one of the greatest spiritual and social leaders, Swami Vivekananda.
+Since 1984, the birthday of Swami Vivekananda (January 12) is celebrated as National Youth Day or Yuva Diwas across the country.

-Since 1984, the Birth Day of Swami Vivekananda (January 12) is celebrated as National Youth Day across the country.
-The day was chosen to honour India’s one of the greatest spiritual and social leaders, Swami Vivekananda.
+Since 1984, the birthday of Swami Vivekananda (January 12) is celebrated as National Youth Day across the country.
+The day was chosen to honour one of India’s greatest spiritual and social leaders, Swami Vivekananda.
 It is also commonly known as Yuva Diwas.

 The National Youth Day is observed all over India at schools and colleges, with processions, speeches, music, youth conventions, seminars, Yogasanas, presentations, competitions in essay-writing, recitations and sports on 12 January every year.
 Swami Vivekananda’s lectures and writings, deriving their inspiration from Indian spiritual tradition and the broad outlook of his Master Sri Ramakrishna Paramahansa, were the source of inspiration and have motivated numerous youth organisations, study circles and service projects involving youth.